opnfv/yardstick/docs/testing/user/userguide/01-introduction.rst

 The Project's scope is the development of a test framework, *Yardstick*, test cases and test stimuli to enable Network Function Virtualization Infrastructure (:term:`NFVI`) verification.
-The Project also includes a sample :term:`VNF`, the Virtual Traffic Classifier (:term:`VTC`)  and its experimental framework, *ApexLake* !

 *Yardstick* is used in OPNFV for verifying the OPNFV infrastructure and some of the OPNFV features.
 The *Yardstick* framework is deployed in several OPNFV